Metros in Spain: Málaga

 Connections

-Universidad: Associated with Line 1, riders at this station can also board EMTSAM vehicles, specifically routes 11, 18 and 22 and the city bus lines M-116, M-143, M-114, and M-166.
+Universidad: Located on Line 1, this station allows passengers to board EMTSAM buses on routes 11, 18, and 22, as well as urban bus routes M-116, M-143, M-114, and M-166.

 Fares

-• Transport Mondadero Consortium Card: This card is integrated with other public transportation systems such as the city buses.
-It is the best option for those who frequently use the city’s massive transportation system since the same pass can be used for different services.
-Having one of these cards reduces the metro trip to €0.82 ($US 0.98) although if a transfer is made from a city bus or intercity bus, the fare drops to €0.65 ($US 0.78).
-Like the two preceding options, this card can be validated multiple times, allowing 9 people to use it at the same station.
+• Transport Consortium Reloadable Card (Tarjeta Monedero Consorcio de Transportes): The consortium card integrates with other public transportation systems, such as urban buses.
+It is the best option for frequent users of public transportation in the city, as the same card can be used across multiple services.
+With this card, a metro trip costs €0.82, but if transferring from an urban or intercity bus, the fare drops to €0.65.
+Like the other two options, this card supports multi-validation, allowing up to 9 people to use it in one station.

 Schedule